davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

 - Next, VS Code may ask you to choose an SSH configuration file.
 If it asks, just select the one that's already selected.

 - Now click on the "Remote Explorer" button the left-hand panel, shown below.
-Near the top left, select the `Remote` (or `SSH Target` on older versions) option from the pull-down menu that may have "Container" selected currently.
+Near the top left, select the `Remote` (or `SSH Target` on older versions) option from the pull-down menu that may have "Containers" selected currently.
 Now you should see the `149.165.174.87` and your username below it.
 Click on the arrow next to your username to connect.

   <img src="figures/Visual_Studio_Code_and_schedule_js_—_davidtchiu_github_io.png" width="300px" />

 - You'll be prompted for your password in a box at the top.
 Enter the one that I assigned you.
-(Your Puget Sound ID starting with 5)

 - VS Code might then ask you what platform the remote server is using.
-If it asks, select `Linux` in the option menu.
+Select `Linux` from the option menu, if asked.
 Then it's going to take a bit of time to install the necessary files to get you set up.

-- Once everything is set up, you should see a front page with some information and options on it.
+Wait for it to finish completely.
+Once everything is set up, you should see a front page with some information and options on it.
 Go ahead and exit out of this page to show an empty VS Code editor.

   - From the left-side panel, click on the top button called "Explorer" that looks like like two sheets of paper.
 Then click on the button called `Open Folder`.
 Choose `/home/yourUsername` (which should be the default option).
-Important: This "path" `/home/yourUsername` is known as your **home directory** on the server.
+Important: This "path" `/home/yourUsername` is called the **home directory** on the server.
 Only you (and I) have access to it, so don't worry about the privacy of your code.
-Think of it as your private, personal folder on the server.
 This is where all your code will go for this class.

 -  You may be prompted for your password again, followed by a prompt to trust and accept the secure certificate.
 Click the checkbox then select `yes` on this dialog box.